 Course Listings, Timetables and Course Descriptions

-Final examinations for the 2022-2023 Academic Year will be held in-person, and the examinations will be run in secure mode using ExamSoft's Examplify software.
+Final examinations (except for take-home exams) for the 2022-2023 Academic Year will be held in-person, and the examinations will be run in secure mode using ExamSoft's Examplify software.
 (Secure mode means that students will not be able to access the internet or applications other than Examplify on their computer while taking their exams.)
 Students will be provided with hard copies of the exam questions and will type their exam answers in Examplify.
 Students may choose to hand-write their exams in hard copy exam answer booklets.

 - Final Examinations Instructions for Faculty and Adjunct Faculty

-- Examination Formatting Instructions
+- Examination Formatting Guidelines